 - c.
 See also Section 15.01 for general parking area requirements. - 2.
-The required off-Street Parking Spaces for individual uses shall meet the applicable requirements of Chapter 15 for lighting, Loading Spaces and landscaping. amended Ord.
-425 eff.
-1/6/2023
+The amount of required off-Street Parking Spaces for individual uses shall be determined in accordance with the following table and shall meet the dimensional requirements of Chapter 15 for lighting, Loading Spaces and landscaping.